Assessor Information

 Recommended Minimum Specification for Sensory Readable Suite for Windows: Intel i5, 8GB RAM, 256GB HDD

-If a user only requires certain elements of the Readable Suite, such as Sensory PDF Reader, then the following minimum specification is recommended.
+If a user only requires certain elements of the Readable Suite, such as Sensory PDF Reader, then the following minimum specification of Intel i3, 4GB RAM, HDD 128GB HDD is recommended

 If you have computers on your organisation network, with lower specifications than the recommendations above, please contact us at [email protected] – we can offer advice and support you to undertake performance testing of Sensory Readable in your computing environment.